ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

   * `internal` - True if using the embedded jars from the CLI
   * `version` - The version of the cfengine that was installed
   * `installDir` - The folder where the server is installed to
-  * `intialInstall` - True if this is the first time the engine was installed
+  * `initialInstall` - True if this is the first time the engine was installed

 ## onServerStop